BartMassey/sd/README.md

 A better measurement model would be a good addition, although at that point probably an analysis on real power spectral data would be even better.

+Greedy basis pursuit should be used to analyze "sparse" spectra.
+This should give better prevalence figures in this case.

 ## License